ion-cloud/ion-cloud/README.md

 easel.ctx.fillStyle='#f00';
 easel.ctx.fillText('This text is in the center of the screen.',easel.viewport.w/2,easel.viewport.h/2);
 ```
-If you want to run code everytime the window is resized you can attribute it to the `config` function.
+If you want to run code every time the window is resized you can attribute it to the `config` function.
 ```
 easel.config = ()=>{